kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 # Data Upload Page Documentation

-The Data Upload Page is a key component for managing and uploading the users data.
-This page provides an intuitive interface for adding new data and customising the users view.
-It also includes a map with interactive features to help the user visualize spatial data.
+The Data Upload Page is a key component for managing and uploading user data.
+This page provides an intuitive interface for adding new data and customising the user's view.
+It also includes a map with interactive features to help the user visualise spatial data.

 ## Data upload

 ![Data upload](./img/panel-1.png)

-1. **Search area**: The central feature of the Data Upload Page is the data search area, where the user can search for specific areas within the users dataset.
-This search field allows the user to enter keywords or details related to the users records to locate specific areas.
+1. **Search area**: The central feature of the Data Upload Page is the data search area, where the user can search for specific areas within South Africa This search field allows the user to enter keywords or details related to places within South Africa, or the user's records, to locate specific areas.

-2. **Select property**: The Property Selection Dropdown is a vital tool for categorising the users data.
-User can choose from existing property categories to associate the users data with a specific property.
-This helps organise and categorise the users records effectively.
+2. **Select property**: The Property Selection dropdown is a vital tool for categorising the user's data.
+Users can choose from existing properties to then associate data with a specific property.
+This helps organise and categorise users' records effectively.

-3. **Create a new property**: If the property the user want to associate the users data with does not exist in the dropdown, the user can create a new property.
+3. **Create a new property**: If the property that the user wants to associate their data with does not exist in the dropdown, the user can create a new property.
 Click on the `CREATE A NEW PROPERTY` button to add a new property category.
-User will be prompted to enter a name and details for the new property, and it will be added to the dropdown for future use.
+Users will be prompted to enter a name and details for the new property, and it will be added to the dropdown for future use.

 ## Interactive Map

-In the bottom left corner of the Data Upload Page, the user will find an interactive map that allows the user to visualize spatial data.
-The map provides several options:
+On the Data Upload Page, the user will find an interactive map that allows the user to visualize spatial data.
+In the bottom left corner of the map there are buttons that provide several options:

 ## Map Visualisation